 The steps below describe installation procedures for an under-the-floor supply duct system with a ducted or unducted return air system.
 Duct connectors are recommended for this application.
-See Table 2 (page 9).
+See Table 2 (page 10).

-- 1. Route 240V supply circuit(s) and 24V wiring to closet or alcove.
-See Figure 20 (page 17) for locations. - Remove refrigerant line knockouts between blower and coil cabinet only when installing indoor coil of an air conditioner or heat pump system. - 3.
-Remove unit front door and slide back until bottom slots in rear of unit engage with both tabs of optional rear mounting plate.
+- Route 240V supply circuit(s) and 24V wiring to closet or alcove.
+See Figure 20 (page 17) for locations. - 2.
+Remove refrigerant line knockouts in furnace only when installing indoor coil of an air conditioner or heat pump system, or for hook-up of a VentilAire accessory when the furnace is used in the upflow position.
+Refer to instructions supplied with accessory equipment. - Remove unit front door and slide back until bottom slots in rear of unit engage with both tabs of optional rear mounting plate.
 If mounting plate is not used, an equivalent method of securing the rear of the unit may be used as long as it prevents displacement during transport if used in a manufactured home.